 6. Current Company with LinkedIn Logo

-Make sure your current company is selected from LinkedIn’s dropdown so their logo appears.
+Make sure your current company is selected from LinkedIn’s dropdown so the logo appears.
 A missing logo looks incomplete.

 7. Education